badguppy/combine-php/README.md

 Combine **NEEDS** ALL the non-optional parameters in the controller function protoype to be available, or the function to be variadic or lacking any parameters.
 In any other case it will attempt a fallback to a `BASE`.

 Combine provides the following extra variables for Interpolation and/or Dependency Injection. **Note** the *%* sign to seperate it from user-defined variables from other data stores like `GET`.
-1. `%method%` The current http method being called
+1. `%method%` The current http method being called.
+This can be used to create RESTful APIs.
 2. `%tail%` The trailing url, if defined as a `BASE` route.